Infant Safe Haven Laws - Iowa

 Citation: Ann.
 Stat. § 233.2

-The individual on duty and the institutional health facility in which the individual was on duty and the first responder are immune from criminal or civil liability for any acts or omissions made in good faith to comply with this section.
+The individual on duty who takes custody of the newborn infant, the institutional health facility, the emergency medical care provider location, or the fire station at which the individual took custody of the newborn infant, and the first responder are immune from criminal or civil liability for any acts or omissions made in good faith to comply with this section.

 Protection for Relinquishing Parent